 The Keystone Price is the same as the markup, but the difference in the markup value is very large, for example, the selling price is 2 times the cost or 100% markup.
-Even in certain industries, it can be up to 3 times the cost, this is not because you want to get multiple profits, but there are factors such as unsold goods that will be returned, resulting in excess or unsold stock of goods being sold.
+Even in certain industries, it can be up to 3 times the cost, this is not because you want to get multiple profits, but there are factors such as unsold goods that will be returned, resulting in excess or unsold stock of goods being sold and carrying out stock taking activities is a must.
 This risk becomes even higher if the items being sold have an age of goods, such as fashion items that are very fashion dependent.

 Brand owner’s recommended price

 If you sell the price of an item that has been recommended by the brand owner or often called the MSRP (Manufacturing Suggested Retail Price), then that doesn’t mean you can take it easy and follow it.
 But you still must calculate the cost of obtaining these items.
 Therefore, the calculation method will be very helpful using the margin price method. so that you know your profit, and by selling at a standard price you already know roughly how much the price of the item is being sold by your competitors.

 Do all sellers follow the price recommended by the brand owner?
 Of course, not always, because if a retail business is run efficiently and can save costs, it can automatically sell at a competitive price.
 However, if your costs are too high and you have to sell above the recommended price, you should be careful because the customer knows about this and can assume you want to make a big profit.
 This will result in not buying the item and also having an impact on the purchase of other items because it is assumed that you are selling more expensive.